Learning QoE from Packet-Level Measurements in Encrypted Video Conferencing Traffic: Introduction

 \section{Introduction}

-Predicting the Quality of Data (QoD) delivered to the end user is a central challenge in modern communication systems, as it directly shapes users' Quality of Experience (QoE).
+Predicting the Quality of Data (QoD) delivered to the end user is one of the central goals in modern communication systems, as it directly shapes users' Quality of Experience (QoE).
 QoE, in turn, strongly influences whether users continue using (or abandon) a specific Content Provider (CP) or Internet Service Provider (ISP).

-The most direct way to assess QoD (and consequently QoE) is to compare, at the client side, the received content with the original data transmitted by the server.
+The most direct way to assess QoD (and consequently QoE) is to compare the received content with the original data transmitted by the server, calculate a measure of similarity, and act to improve it.
 In practice, however, such end-to-end comparison is feasible primarily for CPs, since they control both ends of the delivery pipeline.
 For ISPs to obtain similar insight, they would need to intercept and analyze transferred packets, a practice historically known as Deep Packet Inspection (DPI), which was widely used during the 1990s and early 2000s.

 Since approximately 2010, the rapid growth of the internet and increased privacy concerns have made end-to-end encryption a fundamental requirement for most online communications.
-As a result, traditional DPI has become largely ineffective fo ISPs \cite{naylor2014cost}, because encrypted traffic payloads cannot be interpreted without access to private keys.
+As a result, traditional DPI has become largely ineffective for ISPs \cite{naylor2014cost}, because encrypted traffic payloads cannot be interpreted without access to private keys.

-Consequently, ISPs must rely primarily on passive measurements of the network Quality of Service (QoS) \cite{feamster2017and}.
-Their objective is to infer QoD from observed QoS metrics, and ultimately predict users' QoE.
-This inference is inherently challenging due to the complex and highly non-linear relationship between QoS and QoE, motivating extensive research over the past decades.
+Consequently, ISPs must primarily rely on passive measurements of network Quality of Service (QoS) indicators \cite{feamster2017and}.
+Their objective is to infer QoD from observed QoS metrics and ultimately predict users' QoE.
+This inference is inherently challenging due to the complex, highly non-linear relationship between QoS and QoE, which has motivated extensive research over the past decades.

-For high-volume applications such as video streaming, a data-driven approach particularly natural.
-Accordingly, numerous machine learning (ML) and deep learning (DL) methods have been proposed to infer QoE under encrypted traffic constraints, achieving progressively improved accuracy.
+Though it is natural to think of representative features for each traffic feature and manually match them to the corresponding QoE metric, for high-volume applications (such as video streaming), a data-driven approach is particularly natural.
+Accordingly, numerous machine learning (ML) and deep learning (DL) methods have been proposed to infer various QoE measurements (such as buffer state, jitter, or available bandwidth) under encrypted traffic constraints, achieving progressively improved accuracy.

+Despite improvements in prediction accuracy, ML, and especially DL models, suffer from overfitting when the dataset is small or not diverse enough to represent all possible instances in the test set.